daveminh/Chem456-2024F/docs/schedule.md

 {%- if module.quiz %} <u>Quiz:</u> {{ module.quiz }}. {% endif %} |
 {% endfor %}

-During the final exam period (TBD), students will give a final presentation.
-Exercise 13 is due on December 2 at noon.
+During the final exam period (December 2 from 2-4 pm), students will give a final presentation.
+Exercise 12 and 13 are due on December 5 at noon.
 The final report and individual contribution report is due on December 9 at noon.